 Flea bites are small, red and extremely itchy.
 On humans, bites usually occur on the legs and feet, though flea bites can potentially occur anywhere on the body.
 Skin reactions such as hives, swelling, or rashes near the bite site are a common symptom of flea bites.
 Although flea bites rarely result in disease in humans, fleas are in fact carriers of various diseases and bacteria, including tapeworm, typhus and cat scratch disease.

-Locating and identifying a flea infestation is normally quite easy.
-Whether crawling within your pet’s fur or sprinkled throughout your carpet, fleas are not usually difficult to spot.
-Flea infestations spread quickly, so it’s crucial that you find and treat them as early and as fast as possible.
+Locating and identifying a flea problem is normally quite easy.
+Whether crawling in your pet’s fur or sprinkled throughout your carpet, fleas are not usually difficult to spot.
+Fleas spread quickly, so it’s crucial that you find and treat them as early and as fast as possible.
 Here are the signs to look out for:

-- Excessive pet scratching (this is often the first sign of flea infestation)
+- Excessive pet scratching (this is often the first sign of fleas)

 - Flea eggs (these are white, about the size of a grain of salt, and often too small for the naked eye to see)